lilchromozome/CSF_2025/csf_assign01/README.txt

 In the hexcode implementation I used bitwise operators by & 0b1111 to get a chunk that could be converted easily into a base16 value.

+We implemented the subtraction operation first before the addition operation so + is negation of -

 William functions and corresponding tests: constructors destructor